-Literally write down everything we do and the words used to explain things.
+Literally write down everything we do and the words used.

 I am often helping your child with posture, holding their own instrument and demonstrating.
 Taking notes is physically impossible while you are teaching the lesson.
 If you are not sure what you should be writing down, check out this excellent episode of the Teach Suzuki Podcast about this very subject.

 2. Give your child the gift of your full attention during their lesson.
-Make note of what they do well.
-Share these observations on your journey home.
-They will notice your attention and interest, and be motivated to do even better next time.
+Put your phone away unless taking a quick video or picture.
+Make a note of what they do well.
+Share these observations with your child after their lesson.
+They will notice your attention and interest.

 3. Resist the temptation to help or correct your child during the lesson.

-After all of your hard work at home, you want your child to show the teacher that they really practiced!
-It makes sense that you would want to quickly remind your child to bend his knees, or say, “No, that’s third finger, we worked on that!”
+It makes sense that you would want to quickly remind your child of the things they have practiced, or say, “No, that’s third finger, we worked on that!”
 It’s perfectly natural to do.
 However, it is incredibly distracting and overwhelming for your child to receive direction from two sources.
-As Dr. Suzuki said, “One teacher in the lesson.”
+As Suzuki said, “One teacher in the lesson.”

 If you have not been taking notes or paying focused attention to your child’s lesson in the past, don’t despair, it’s never too late to start!
 We can’t expect to be “perfect Suzuki parents” all the time.
 We can, however, make subtle course corrections every day so that we reach our destination.